|

 Hieronymus Bosch |

-Lecturer: Stella Lyons |
+Speaker: Stella Lyons |

 ‘Without sacrificing scholarship, Stella Lyons has a most engaging way of hooking an audience into sharing her passionate interest in art history, drawing three dimensional human stories and experiences from the two-dimensional canvas’ – Maeve Kennedy, writer and Arts correspondent for The Guardian

-Stella Grace Lyons is a freelance Art History lecturer, speaker and writer accredited with The Arts Society who has lectured worldwide. |
+Stella Grace Lyons is a freelance Art History speaker, speaker and writer accredited with The Arts Society who has talkd worldwide. |

 |